adamsilver/fdpb/03-Book-A-Flight.md

 ## Summary

-This chapter picked up where we left off from chapter 2 by continuing to use One Thing Per Page, giving us the space to design innovative and helpful interfaces for booking a flight.
-Crucially, we broke new ground by designing the following progressively-enhanced, custom form components:
+In this chapter we continued using the One Thing Per Page pattern from chapter 2 which gave us the screen space to create innovative interfaces for booking a flight.
+We then broke new ground by designing the following progressively-enhanced, custom form components:

 - Autocomplete, to make selection from a long list fast.
 - Date picker, formatted as a calendar, to make date finding easy.